idiazroncero/eleventy-netlify-boilerplate/README.md

     nf_resize: 'fit', // If LFS is true, which resize algorithm to use sizes : [ // An array of sizes
         {
-            name: 'large', // Name of the size, will be the destination sub-folder
+            name: 'large', // Name of the size, will also be the destination sub-folder
             width: 1400, // The image width
             height: false, // The image height, or false to auto-calculate it
             isResponsive: true, // Should this image be used on the <picture> responsive element
-            customQuery: { // For LFS, an alernative, custom query
+            customQuery: { // Optionally, for LFS, a custom query to replace the default one
                 width: 300,
                 path: 'fit&w=300&h=300',
                 width2x: 600,